Tom Lee (Florida politician): Florida Senate

-In 1996, when State Senator Malcolm E. Beard did not seek re-election, Lee ran to succeed him in the 23rd District, which included parts of Hillsborough County and Polk County.
+In 1996, when State Senator Malcolm Beard did not seek re-election, Lee ran to succeed him in the 23rd District, which included parts of Hillsborough County and Polk County.
 He faced Mark Proctor and Betty Jo Tompkins in the Republican primary, and though he placed first with 48% of the vote to Proctor's 30% and Tompkins's 22%, he did not win a majority, and a runoff election was held.
 Lee ended up defeating Proctor by a landslide in the runoff election, receiving 63% of the vote to Proctor's 37%.
 He faced John Dicks, the Democratic nominee, whom he defeated in a landslide with 61% of the vote.

 Lee was re-elected without opposition in 2000.
 In 2002, following the redrawing of the state's legislative districts, he was moved into the 10th District, which included most of the territory that he had previously represented, but added an incursion into Pasco County, and was re-elected to his final term unopposed.
 For the 2004 to 2006 legislative term, Lee was elected by his colleagues to serve as the President of the Florida Senate.